jonkiparsky/about/giving-a-presentation.md

 ---

-Boston Python's presentation events are a place for members of our community to share what they've learned about making python programs.
+Boston Python's presentation events are a place for members of our community to share what they've learned about making Python programs.
 Giving a presentation to our audience is a way to give back to the community, and it helps you understand the subject matter better - it's a win all around!